Arm Wrestling (video game)

-Arm Wrestling is a 1985 arcade video game developed by Nintendo and released only in North America.
-As a spin-off of the Punch-Out!! series, and created by the same development team, Arm Wrestling has many of the same features, such as a dual-monitor system and quirky computer opponents.
+Arm Wrestling is a 1985 video game developed and published by Nintendo for arcades.
+It is similar in gameplay the Punch-Out!! series and created by the same development team.
+Arm Wrestling has many of the same features, such as a dual-monitor system and quirky computer opponents, but never caught on or received a home port of any sort.

 Development

 The game was developed by Nintendo R&D3, the same team that created the Punch-Out!! series.
 It is the final dedicated arcade game Nintendo both developed and distributed.
 The game's announcer uses some voice samples of Han (Shih Kien) from the 1973 film Enter the Dragon, and original ones.
 It shares multiple similarities to the Punch-Out!! arcade games, including the use of multiple screens, similar visuals, and the same graphics engine.